mkaganm/mkaganm/README.md

 ## Software Developer in Test

 I graduated from Gazi University Electrical & Electronic Engineering program.
-I am interested in back-end, devops and test automation.
+I am interested in back-end and test automation.
 I want to improve myself in these areas.
 I am very confident in my ability to learn.

 # Tech I Use